ikreymer/webarchiveplayer/README.md

 Refer to instructions at [wxPython Download page](http://wxpython.org/download.php) for your platform.

+### wxPython and virtualenv

+wxPython does not by default work in virtualenv.
+The simplest way to make it work is to symlink the system `wxredirect.pth` to the virtualenv site-packages directory.
+For example, on OS X, if you've installed `virtualenv [myenv]

+`ln -s /Library/Python/2.7/site-packages/wxredirect.pth [myenv]/lib/python2.7/site-packages/wxredirect.pth`

 ### CLI Mode

 If a W/ARC file argument is passed to the player, eg: